-Answering service providers should be available to answer and route calls on nights, weekends, and holidays, when many businesses are closed; as well as offer call overflow to handle high-volume call periods.
-Some services provide people to answer calls while others have an automated service to greet and route callers.
+The best answering service companies should be available to answer and route calls on nights, weekends, and holidays when many businesses are closed as well as offer call overflow to handle high-volume call periods.
 Many companies also offer bilingual receptionists, sales order processing, and local and toll-free phone numbers.

 Therefore, we evaluated the top six answering services based on: